erickveil/ProgrammingNotes/Kotlin/MVI Jetpack Project Development.md

 We will use `viewModelScope.launch { }` to put the file loading into a coroutine.
 This will load the file asynchronously.
 It's possible that you'd want to create a state where `isLoading` is manipulated so the rest of the program knows it's safe to access the data.
 If the data source is particularly large, you might want to do this on a background thread.

-We're goin got keep this simple here for this cast though:
+We're going to keep this simple here for this case though:
 ```kotlin
 private fun loadLootTable() {
 	viewModelScope.launch {